 Employers can therefore take comfort that they will not automatically be liable for all and any potential shenanigans at their Christmas parties.
 They should conduct a risk assessment, but they do not need to predict absolutely everything.
 In most situations, it will be enough to consider foreseeable hazards, informed by past occurrences at similar events.

 Christmas party memo template

-After the last couple of years with covid-19 stopping most Christmas/Winter parties, employees could very well be over-excited to celebrate together and enjoy a good party.
+After the last couple of years with the pandemic stopping most Christmas/winter parties, employees could very well be over-excited to celebrate together and enjoy a good party.
 However, with the help of some guidance and expectations, everyone can look forward to having a great time.

-If you are drinking alcohol at the Christmas Party, you should not drive.
-You should however make appropriate travel arrangements home.
+If you are drinking alcohol at the Christmas party, you should not drive & should make appropriate travel arrangements home.

 *Please note, underlined copy is interchangeable to your requirements

 This guest blog was written by Jason Govindji-Bruce, Managing Director at NORI HR And Employment Law.